 When the transport arrives at the agreed drop-off location, the next step is to look at the car once it is unloaded and the keys are in your hands.
 At this point, it is parked and stationary, and the carrier driver will no longer need to be in it, move it, or touch it.

-Both you and the driver should be doing the inspection, checking everything against a copy of the BOL from the beginning of the trip.
+You and the driver should be doing the inspection, checking everything against a copy of the BOL from the beginning of the trip.
 Ensure no new damage on the BOL – if you sign the BOL without noting potential new damage, you will have no standing for a claim.
 Don’t take delivery of your vehicle until everything is noted and the driver acknowledges the potential claim.

 If damage did occur in transit, it would be on the carrier to make the appropriate moves to resolve any problems.
 In many cases, the carrier will be interested in paying a damage claim immediately, out of pocket.
-This helps resolve the customer’s problem while avoiding an insurance claim that could be cheaper right away for the carrier but leads them to have higher long-term insurance costs.
+This helps resolve the customer’s problem while avoiding an insurance claim that could be cheaper immediately for the carrier but leads them to higher long-term insurance costs.
 In this case, the matter will be closed after you accept the carrier paying the claim – you’ll likely have to sign off that you won’t pursue any further claims on this transaction.

 In the rare case, the carrier decides to put it off onto insurance, which is rare for minor damage, you’ll need to make sure you have your notes from pick-up and your BOL to prove that the damage wasn’t there when the car, truck, or SUV was handed over to the driver.
-The signed BOL is documentation that both you and the driver noted the damage on delivery.
+The signed BOL is documentation that you and the driver noted the damage on delivery.
 After that, it is a matter of the insurance company settling the claim.

 I Didn’t Notice It!